 You will be supported to carry out the following duties, responsibilities and training…

-- To supervise, support and challenge Bracknell Forest Foster Carers to ensure that our vulnerable children are cared for to a high standard and by people who are focussed on achieving positive outcomes.
+- To supervise and support Bracknell Forest Foster Carers to ensure that our vulnerable children are cared for to a high standard and by people who are focussed on achieving positive outcomes.

 - To support the recruitment and assessment process of Foster Carers to enable more of our vulnerable children to be placed in local placements, near to their family and friends.

-- To work with the child’s social worker to achieve permanence for the children, whether this be through long term fostering or special guardianship
+- To work with a child’s social worker to achieve permanence for children, whether this be through long term fostering or special guardianship.

 The benefits you will experience are…